|Type of record:||Monument|

 |Name:||Medieval saltern mounds|

 Earthworks of saltern mounds of probable medieval date are visible on aerial photographs.
-A watching brief and excavation carried out by the Norfolk Archaeological Unit in 1998 revealed medieval pits, ditches and pottery fragments.
+A watching brief undertaken during groundworks in 1998 identified pits and recovered a significant amount of briquetage: confirming that this was a salt-making site.

 Images - none

 |REEDHAM, BROADLAND, NORFOLK|

 Visited 3 December 1987 by E. Rose (NAU).

 Mounds.
 Formerly all in Reedham parish.

 Series of amorphous mounds, up to 1m high (difficult to judge owing to irregular ground level).

 Central mound roughly circular, contains three conical depressions on top in line northeast to southwest.
 Not possible to estimate width as merges with others.
 Under grass, mole hills of black soil and some slightly sand coloured but no briquetage or pottery.